akroii/Contao-Boilerplate/README.md

 ## What you see is what you get :)
-- Get a default file-structure
+- Get a default file & folder-skeleton
 - Basic configuration
 - Basic stylesheets
 - You can take care of contao alone (don't be busy with creating folders :))